hiren65/pirple/readme.txt

 The key fieldPaste your key into the "Key" field.
 The Add key buttonClick Add SSH key.
 Sudo mode dialogIf prompted, confirm your GitHub password.

+///// to ignore file in git /////////
+-create .gitignore file first
+-edit file above and add <filename>/
+-file name should be without extention